kevinswiber/siren/README.md

 ####name

 A name describing the control.
 Field names MUST be unique within the set of fields for an action.
 The behaviour of clients when parsing a Siren document that violates this constraint is undefined.

+When a request body contains a nested object, this object must be described using dot-seperated field names.
+To clarify this, take the following action to add an order-line as an example:

+	"actions": [{
+		"name": "add-order-line",
+		"title": "Add Order Line",
+		"method": "POST",
+		"type": "application/json",
+		"fields": [
+			{ "name": "price.amount", "type": "number"},
+			{ "name": "price.currency", "type": "text"},
+			{ "name": "quantity", "type": "number"}
+		]
+	}]

+The dot-seperated field names correspond with the following request body:

+	{
+		"price": {
+			"amount" : 123.4,
+			"currency": "EUR"
+		},
+		"quantity": 2
+	}

 Required.

 ###`class`